silberberg11/silberberg11/README.md

 - 📍 Based in Sydney, Australia

 ## About Me
-At 16, I’m building projects that merge cybersecurity, cognitive science, and engineering.
+I’m building projects that merge cybersecurity, cognitive science, and engineering.
 My goal is to understand how humans and systems can be hacked — and protected.

 ## 📚 Past Projects